Skip to main content

 Lido MCP Server

-The reference MCP server for Lido — making stETH staking, position management, and governance natively callable by any AI agent.
+The reference MCP server for Lido — stETH staking, position management, governance, and earn vault monitoring, all natively callable by any AI agent.

 Point Claude, Cursor, or any MCP-compatible agent at this server and stake ETH from a conversation.
 No custom integration code needed.